Emergency Locum Service

 How much funding is available under the ELS Program?ExpandClose

 Funding is available up to $2,500 (GST exclusive) each time you use the ELS program.
 There is no limit to the amount of times you can access the Program each year.
 However, the ELS Program is limited on the basis of available funds.
 Lodging an application does not guarantee access to the ELS Program.
 Consequently, Community Pharmacies satisfying the Eligibility Criteria will not necessarily receive access to the ELS Program.

 How long can I have a locum under the Program?ExpandClose

 ELS placements are for a minimum of one day and a maximum of seven days.
 If a pharmacist has a confirmed or suspected COVID-19 infection, please refer to FAQ 1.

 ELS can be contacted anytime 24 hours a day, seven days a week.

 What can I use the funding from ELS to pay for?ExpandClose

 ELS funding is only intended to be used to contribute to the travel costs between the locum’s home and the Pharmacy location.
-Other costs such as locum wages, meals etc. will not be covered.
+Other costs such as locum wages, accommodation, meals etc. will not be covered.